 - Promoting the 'water footprint', as an indicator of direct and indirect water use of consumers and producers. - Increasing the water footprint awareness and understanding of how consumption and production of goods and services relate to water use and impacts on fresh-water systems. - Encouraging water-wise uses and practices by individuals, communities, countries and businesses.

-Lesson 4: Discovering Our Water Footprint Grades 11-12 Activity 2:

-Water for Breakfast?
+Lesson 4: Discovering Our Water Footprint Grades 9-10 Activity 2: Water for Breakfast?
 How Much Water Are You Wearing Today?
+Sor the Student Abbotsford Mission

-With a partner, choose ONE of the activities to share your knowledge about the water footprint.
+With a partner and choose ONE of the activities: